Diplomatic missions

 General information

-Customs requirements
+Customs requirements:

-According to the law, there are no restrictions on the export of foreign currency, but customs officials usually insist on declaring amounts over XAF 3 million.
-Exports of local currency are not allowed.
+You can import an unlimited amount of foreign currency into Cameroon.
+Import of local currency is prohibited.
+According to the legislation, there are no restrictions on the export of foreign currency, but customs officials usually insist on amounts over XAF 3 million being declared.
+Export of local currency is not allowed.

 Travel papers and visas

-Your passport must have at least one full blank page in order for the entry visa to be affixed to it.
-There should be no previous visa on the back of this page other than border control stamps.
+Your passport must have at least one completely blank page so that the entry visa can be affixed to it.
+There should be no other visa stamps on the back of this page other than the border control stamps.

 Competitive service

-Emergency Travel Document:
+European Emergency Travel Document:

 Certifications and legalizations:

-Thereafter, the documents must be translated into Bulgarian by an authorized Translation Agency in Bulgaria, and the translation certified by the Department of Certification and Legalization of the Ministry of Foreign Affairs of the Republic of Bulgaria.
+Once the documents have been so prepared, they must be translated into Bulgarian by an authorized translation agency in Bulgaria and the translation must be certified by the Department of Certifications and Legalizations with the Ministry of Foreign Affairs of the Republic of Bulgaria.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.